Best Dash Cams 2024: Reliable And Great Video Quality

 After over 10 years of professionally reviewing dash cams, we can clearly point out two qualities that are an absolute must-have: Video quality and reliability.

-As for video quality, you want to consider the camera’s specifications such as video resolution, sensor technology, HDR, and so on.
+As for video quality, you want to consider the technical specifications of a camera such as video resolution, the optical sensor it uses, whether it has HDR, and so on.
 But in our experience, the single most important criteria is: Can you actually read the license plates of other cars in the footage?

 For each camera we review here, we evaluate dozens of videos recorded by users around the world.
 This allows us to accurately assess a dashboard camera’s video quality.